Reviews

 “Adrian Brown and his Bromley Symphony Orchestra gave one of the finest performances [of Sibelius Symphony No. 4] I have heard in a long time.
 Attention to detail was superb; the opening cello melody maintained its audible course within the body of the lower strings when it is often engulfed in other performances.
 Little markings like the Tranquillo in the scherzo were meticulously observed thus adding interest to an absorbing and comprehensive view of a master work that remains almost totally neglected in the mainstream of our musical life in Great Britain…This is difficult music to comprehend and to play but the performance was a triumph for all concerned.”

-Edward Clark, President of the Sibelius Society, Jan 2016
+Edward Clark, President of the UK Sibelius Society, Jan 2016

 “Adrian Brown has demonstrated time and again his qualities in Schumann’s music … a choice of tempos that truly enabled this essentially sombre and powerfully dramatic work to breathe, combined with a grasp of internal orchestral balance that once again showed the commonly-held complaint regarding Schumann’s orchestration to be much ado about nothing.
 Alexander Soares … delivered a quite wonderful account of this perennially-fresh masterpiece [Grieg’s piano concerto].
 His was indeed a performance to savour, full of life and emotional contrasts, virtuosic, sensitive and colourful…Tchaikovsky’s ‘Manfred’ was revealed as the wholly original masterpiece it is…A magnificent evening: three truly excellent performances, for which the very large audience returned home, their belief in the essential humanity of life reinforced once more by great art.“